easykemistry

 Atomic number: - Of an element is the number of protons in the nucleus of the atom of the element.

-atomic numbers are whole numbers and NO two elements in the world have the same atomic number.
+atomic numbers are whole numbers and there are NO two elements in the world that have the same atomic number.

-Mass number or atomic mass: - of an element is the sum of the protons and neutrons in the nucleus of its atom.
+Mass number or atomic mass: - of an element is the sum of the protons and neutrons in the nucleus of one atom of the element.

 that is,